Classroom Organization That Builds Community (Not Just a Pretty Room)

 (The cornerstone of classroom management.)

-Transitions are where classrooms either stay grounded—or fall apart.
+Transitions are where classrooms either stay grounded — or fall apart.

-• Visual timers (countdowns work miracles)
+• Visual timers

 Students know:

-• where to stand
+• Where to stand

-• what their body should look like
+• What their body looks like

-• what to do while waiting
+• What to do while waiting

-5. Classroom Library & Cozy Learning Spaces
+5. Classroom Library & Cozy Spaces

 (This matters more than décor.)

-When it comes to books, we do judge them by their covers.
+When it comes to books, yes — we judge by the cover.

 Key elements:

-• a well-organized classroom library
+• Organized classroom library

-• a comfortable reading area
+• Comfortable reading area

 6. Jobs & Shared Responsibility Systems